codelibs/fess-docs/en/setup.rst

 Changing administrator password
 -------------------------------

-Administrator account is managed by the application server.
-Fess' standard server is Tomcat.
+Administrator account is managed by the application server. |Fess| ' standard server is Tomcat.
 So to change administrator password, you need to modify conf/tomcat-user.xml.